-We’ve received some great crime fictions recently and we wanted to give you a brief overview of what we have been reading recently.
-What comes next is some of what we read and liked this September (You can click on images to check out more information on Amazon page for each book):
+We’ve received some great crime fictions in he last few months and we wanted to give you a crime fiction roundup of what we have been reading recently.
+What comes next is some of what we read and liked this September:

 Meanwhile, in Boston, an elderly woman surprises some thieves in her Beacon Hill home and is viciously murdered.
 The Boston police find that not only is the loot similar to what’s being stolen in Vermont, but it may have the same destination.
 Word is out that someone powerful is purchasing these particular kinds of items in the “Paradise City” of Northampton, Mass.